A lot about marketing strategy is hidden. Below the surface. Rarely seen. Hence the iceberg.

 Strategy comes first – that’s the thinking, the analysis, the ‘what do we do, and what don’t we do’ decisions.

-Then come tactics – things like the marketing communications, distribution channels and pricing decisions.
+Then come tactics – things like marketing communications, distribution channels and pricing decisions.
 The 4Ps if you were (product, place, price, promotion).

 Why have a marketing strategy?